busoc/propsect/README.md

 |* mail.description | body of an e-mail (if configured) |
 |* ptr.%d.href | pointer to related files |
 |* ptr.%d.role | attachment or e-mail |

+Note that the product type and mimetype properties are with the values given in the configuration file of the plugin.

+If the product type is still empty, then it is the value given in the type option of the module that is used or the value is set to **data**.